Triumph Tiger 800 - Lower Seat Options - Suspension Changes

 If you want to contact me about anything on this site please email me - email@example.com

-suspension -18mm to give me more control.
-I do not want to lower the suspension too far, I bought the XC version because it
+initially I lowered the suspension -25mm to give me more control.
+I did not want to lower the suspension too far, I bought the XC version because it has

-has WP suspension which offers an additional 45mm of travel and it would be a waste to lose it.
+WP suspension which offers an additional 45mm of travel and it would be a shame to lose it.

 Being a bit of a Nerd I have started recording the changes I have made to the Suspension settings.
 Having spent years riding off road I am used to